PayamDarabi/GrpcServer/README.md

 This project includes the complete implementation of a grpc server in which three different services have been created to meet the business needs of the project (here is a shopping cart and order registration system).

-The <b> Service </b> structure of this project is as follows:

-<b> Customer service </b> (to perform CRUD operations on the customer entity) </br>
-<b> Product service </b> (to perform CRUD operations on the product entity) </br>
-<b> Order service </b> (to perform CRUD operations on the order entity and order items (shopping cart)) </br>

-<b> OrderManagementGrpcServer </b> project files and structure:

-<b> Protos folder </b>: defines the gRPC and is used to generate the gRPC server assets. </br>
-<b> Services folder </b>: Contains the implementation of the services. </br>
-<b> appSettings.json </b>: Contains configuration data such as the protocol used by Kestrel. </br>
-<b> Program.cs </b>: The entry point for the gRPC service. </br>

-<b> Note that </b>
-For more simplicity, the service and repository layers are placed in the same project and in the corresponding folders.
-Also, instead of connecting to the database, static lists are used for storage in the repository layer.
-You can use this example to implement the specific services you want, or by participating in the project, you can add more features to the project.

 ## Built With

 Technologies that used in this project